TetraPlex-org/central/Documentation/technical/authentication.md

 ---
 %%{init: {"flowchart": {"htmlLabels": false}} }%% flowchart TB
-  %% Trigger Event
   TRIGGER(["User wants to have an account"])-->S1
   S1["User asks someone who has an account to get invited"]-->S2 S2["User gets invitation link"]-->S3
   S3["User follows invitation link"]-->S4
-  S4["User Client and System exchange public keys"]-->S5 S5["System creates account without asking for any personal information"]-->S6 S6["System sends User an encrypted jwt for login"]-->S7 S7["User Client decrypts jwt and stores the token in a password manager"]-->S8 S8["User Client logs in using the jwt"]-->S9
+  S4["User Client and System exchange public keys"]-->S5 S5["System creates account without asking for any personal information"]-->S6 & S6a1
+  S6a1[/"System sends User an encrypted honeypot token"/] S6["System sends User an encrypted jwt for login"]-->S7 S7["User Client decrypts jwt and stores the token in a password manager"]-->S8 S8["User Client logs in using the jwt"]-->S9